i05nagai/memorandum/math/distribution/hypergeometric_distribution.md

 * $$n \in \{1, \ldots, N\}$$,
 * $$X: \Omega \rightarrow \{0, \ldots, N\}$$,

-p.d.f of hypergeometric function is defined by
+p.d.f. of hypergeometric function is defined by

 $$
 \begin{eqnarray}